unknownpgr/unknownpgr.github.io/posts/_career-project/m.md

     - In an event, this refers to the element that received the event.
     - Methods like call(), apply(), and bind() can refer this to any object.
   - What is bind?
-    - Bind takes a method to another mehod.
+    - Bind takes a method to another method.
     - Usually used to preserve `this` keyword.
 - [x] prototype, prototype chaining이란?
   - Prototypes are the mechanism by which JavaScript objects inherit features from one another.